tzschmidt/Railway-Scheduling/encodings/README.md

 0{at(A,(Y,X),S) : cell(Y,X)}1 :- agent(A), step(S).
 ```
 The lines above show the generation of position for each agent.
 To keep track of the positions the atom `at(A,(Y,X),S)` is used.
 Meaning agent `A` is at cell `(Y,X)` at step `S`.
 First, the positions at step 0 are copied from the starting positions given by the instance.
 Secondly for each agent and step at least one cell is assigned.
 This assignment is very open and thus results in a large search tree for the solver.
-Hence this line will be our focus for future improvements for example by limiting the available cells for assignment to neighboring cells.
+Hence this line will be our focus for future improvements for example by limiting the available cells for assignment to neighbouring cells.

 ```
 % finish at target